ajgray2017/AdamGrayResume/README.md

 # Adam Gray's Resume Projects
 # UNDER CONSTRUCTION!

 Including projects from my BS in computer science from UNCW, along with projects I have worked on outside of school in order to show proficiency in other areas of computer science.
 I am confident in my development skills, and my ability to pick a new language very rapidly.
+I am very interested in back-end development, I love all the problem solving that comes along with it.
+However, I am able to work in a front-end enviroment as it is a critical part of the development life cycle.

 # Experience (3+ Years of Programming)
 > - Python